KTH/devops-course/contributions/feedback/tengland/README.md

 I would like to sumbit a feedback to [this essay](https://github.com/KTH/devops-course/pull/2327)

-### Submission

-The submitted feedback feedback comment is available [here](https://github.com/KTH/devops-course/pull/2327)
+The submitted feedback comment is available [here](https://github.com/KTH/devops-course/pull/2327)